readium/readium-css/docs/CSS19-api.md

 Dummy CSS variable: `--USER__advancedSettings`

-This flag is required to apply advanced user settings.
+Override class: None.
+This flag is required to apply the `font-family`, the `font-size` and/or advanced user settings.

 * * *